-(... mother Earth get us much of wealth.
-Actually, he talks about the agricultural techniques, explaining the reasons to be used).
+(actually, he talks about the agricultural techniques, explaining the reasons to be used).

 Aristotle and Theophrastus study the plants trying to develop scientific knowledge on agricultural matters.
 Aristotle in Politics (Politica) D 1296b 25, is saying that see also, Zouvas Panagis, 1959: